Optimize your marketing budget with Calcopolis

-Although the ROAS formula is very simple the actual value of this metric depends on a variety of factors.
+Although the ROAS formula is straightforward, this metric's actual value depends on various factors.
 To name just a few

-Keep in mind that some marketing platforms with advanced machine learning (Google Ads, Facebook) need some time to optimize your ad efficiency.
-So if you are just starting, wait a few weeks and gather some data before you start to tune up the campaigns.
+Remember that some marketing platforms with advanced machine learning (Google Ads, Facebook) need some time to optimize your ad efficiency.
+So if you are just starting, wait a few weeks and gather some data before you begin to tune up the campaigns.

 Other useful tools

-If you find this tool useful, you may also like other calculators available on Calcopolis.
-If you plan to optimize your business using profitability metrics visit the category with calculators for investors.
+If you find this helpful tool, you may also like other calculators available on Calcopolis.
+If you plan to optimize your business using profitability metrics, visit the category with calculators for investors.